SVijayB/PyJects/YouTube-Extractor/README.md

 - Open the `extract.py` file present in the `pytube` folder.
 - Go to line number **306** or search for `parse_qs(formats[i]["cipher"])`
 - Change "cipher" to "signatureCipher" (make sure 'C' is capital).

-## Contributing

-To contribute to YouTube Extractor, fork the repository, create a new branch and send us a pull request.
-Make sure you read [CONTRIBUTING.md](https://github.com/SVijayB/YouTube-Extractor/blob/master/.github/CONTRIBUTING.md) before sending us Pull requests.

-Also, thanks for contributing to Open-source!

-## License

-YouTube Extractor is under The MIT License.
-Read the [LICENSE](https://github.com/SVijayB/YouTube-Extractor/blob/master/LICENSE) file for more information.